team-icon/api-toolkit/README.md

 header("Content-Type: application/json");
 //preflight test
 if ($_SERVER['REQUEST_METHOD'] != 'OPTIONS') echo RouteManager::Start( 'route');
-function route(string $sc, string $url, RouteParameters $rp) {
+function route(string $sc, string $url, string $lng, RouteParameters $rp) {
     //put here your logic
 }
 ```
 ## List of classes in the apikit
 ### ApiKitException
 This class is inherit from Exception and it will use to identify internal exception.
 ### ApiResult
 It's used to create a standard response.
+You can use the static function OK to return the right message with the associative payload array or you can use the KO function to advise about the presence of errors in the call.
 ### DbManager
 This class helps user to use the database with a set of fuction pre built.
 You must be create an instance of the class with all parameters to connect to db.
 After this operation you might use Query or Execute functions to extract dataset in an associative array or receive the number of rows edited.
 The parameters for these functions are similar: a query statement, a list of params type and the parameters as an associative array.
 ### Logger